 Skip to content

-Private-sale value is not the same as a trade-in
+Private-sale value is not the same as trade-in.

 A private seller can sometimes get more money, but they also carry the work of listing the bike, answering questions, negotiating, proving battery condition, and dealing with buyer risk.